28 August 2013

 It had been a very long time since I last made a slingshot - at least a decade.
 I thought it would be fun to give it a try again.
 Zebrawood is a little silly for a project like this but I had a scrap piece laying around that was the right size.

 I prefer “over the top” style shooters instead of “through the fork.”
-The frame is designed to be used with three point grip or a normal ham fist grip.
-I prefer the three point style where my palm, index finger, and thumb work together to support the load.
+The frame is designed to be used with a three-point grip or a normal ham fist grip.
+I prefer the three-point style where my palm, index finger, and thumb work together to support the load.
 I hand-shaped the frame using a hand saw and a lot of rasping and filing.

 Slingshot works great and is an absolute joy to shoot.
 And isn’t that all anyone ever wants out of a slingshot anyway?
 Might add a third band to each side sometime in the future to give it a little more power.